Let's talk! Browse our offer and let us help you create your own budget.

 5 – The King’s speech

 Even though this is becoming an obsolete tradition, some villages still preserve it.
-During these festivities, children practice Christmas songs and sing door to door, asking for some pocket money at the end.
+During these festivities, children practice Christmas carols and sing door to door, asking for some pocket money at the end of each song.

-The poinsettia is a sign that winter time is already here.
+The flor de Pascua (poinsettia) is a sign that winter time is already here.
 With low temperatures, this plant blossoms and shows all its splendor.
 With its shiny red leaves, this is the perfect gift to decorate our houses for the holidays.

 8 – The 12 bell chimes, better with grapes